UPCX-CORE/UPCX-Core/docs/02_cleos/03_command-reference/index.md

-Documentation for all `cleos` main commands
+Documentation for all `clupcx` main commands

 ## Commands

 - [version](version) - Retrieve version information
 - [create](create) - Create various items, on and off the blockchain
 - [convert](convert) - Pack and unpack transactions